A new anisotropic bending model for nonlinear shells: Comparison with existing models and isogeometric finite element implementation: Bending constitution

 It is emphasized that these kinematic quantities do not depend on the choice of surface parameterization, hence making the new model frame invariant.
 Here $ \kappa_{0i} $, for $ i \,= \,1,2 $, refers to the two principal surface curvatures in the initial configuration, while

-refers to the corresponding principal curvature directions in the initial configuration.
+where $ \bL_i $ refers to the corresponding principal curvature directions in the initial configuration.
+Upon deformation, $ \bL_i $ is transformed to the current direction

+due to Eqs.~\eqref{eq:dgrad} and \eqref{eq:str}.
 As a consequence of Eqs.~\eqref{eq:str} and \eqref{eq:kurv}, $ \lambda_i $ and $ \kappa_i $ are generally not equal to the current principal stretches and curvatures.
 The proposed bending model is a generalization of the 1D fiber bending model of \cite{duong2020general} that appears for $ c_2\, = \,c_{12} \,= \,c_3\, = 0 $.
 In contrast to the Canham model, the proposed bending model of Eq.~\eqref{e:1} can be employed for initially stress-free curved shells.